 Why Choose Ferrous Bisglycinate for Iron Supplementation?

 Many people around the world suffer from an iron deficiency.
-Most people don't even know what iron does in the body and just assume it is a metal that frying pans are made out of.
-However, a lack of iron can alter your life in ways you wouldn’t expect.
+Most people don't even know what iron does in the body, but a lack of iron can alter your life in ways you wouldn’t expect.

-Iron is integral to the transport of oxygen from the lungs, to the heart, muscles, organs, and tissues of the body.
+Iron helps form red blood cells, which are integral to the transport of oxygen from the lungs to the heart, muscles, organs, and tissues of the body.
 It also assists in the transport of carbon dioxide to the lungs to dispel it from the body.

 Foods That Are High In Iron